-i-Station Traveller for iPhone Review
+i-Station Traveller for iPhone full review

 Here’s the good news – the i-Station Traveller for iPhone is a lot better in the flesh than it looks in pictures.
 In theory it’s a bit of a worry – the slidey design looks like an accident waiting to happen, and overall the unit looks terribly flimsy.